pantheon-systems/documentation/source/content/multidev-faq.md

 ## If I use SFTP mode on a branch environment, do all environments have to be in SFTP mode?

-No; each branch environment can be independently set to use either SFTP or Git mode for code changes.
+No. Each branch environment can be independently set to use either SFTP or Git mode for code changes.

 ## What access controls or permissions are available?